Physical Education B.A.Sc.

 The Board of Regents, on recommendation of the faculty, grants degrees from the University of Minnesota.
 Requirements for an undergraduate degree from University of Minnesota Duluth include the following:

-Requirements for the B.A.Sc. in physical education include: * Compliance with general regulations governing granting of degrees.
-Students are required to review their degree status in the CEHSP Advising & Academic Services Office early in their senior year. * For degree candidates at least 20 of the last 30 degree credits immediately before graduation must be taken at UMD.
+1. Compliance with general regulations governing granting of degrees.
+Students are required to review their degree status in the CEHSP Advising & Academic Services Office early in their senior year.
+2. For degree candidates at least 20 of the last 30 degree credits immediately before graduation must be taken at UMD.
 Block Requirements: Students must have completed (or be currently enrolled) in all lower division 1xxx PETE courses before applying to the Secondary Teacher Education Program (STEP).
 Application to the STEP program (due the 6th Friday of the semester) typically occurs in the fall semester of the junior year.
 Students need to have completed or be currently enrolled in PETE 3100, 3400, and 3500.
 Applications are available from the Department of Education website.

 Upper Division (23 cr)